PHONEYtail Hat and FUN BUN Faux Messy Bun Hat

 Once you’ve finished stitching the phoneytail, tie off your thread if you’re coming to the end of it.
 Otherwise, you’ll use this same thread to continue at the *.

 With a new strand of thread, tie a knot.

 *Turning your hat inside out, thread your needle through the hole in the hat from the outside to the inside and gently pull the end of the phoneytail through the hole.

 Secure the phoneytail to the hat by stitching around the opening of the hold and catching the phoneytail in your stitches.
 Do this until the tail is securely attached.

 Turn the hat right-side out and you’re finished with a Phoneytail Hat.

 I really do hope you enjoy making the hat and that it’s a joy or a blessing for the person who gets to wear it.
-Again, you can grab your copy of the premium (4 sizes and additional instructions) pattern on Ravelry or Etsy.
+Again, you can grab your copy of the premium (4 sizes and additional instructions) pattern on Ravelry.

 Otherwise, enjoy this free pattern and check out YouTube for more projects, patterns, and crochet business tips!

 Want more FREE Patterns?
 Try these:

 Thanks for vising the Crochetpreneur blog.
 I hope you’ll come back again real soon!